Donny van de Beek: 2022–2024: Loans to Everton and Eintracht Frankfurt

 On 31 January 2022, Van de Beek was loaned out to Premier League club Everton until the end of the 2021–22 season.
+He made his debut for Everton in a 3–1 defeat at Newcastle United on 8 February 2022.
 He started five of the first six matches, but after that his stint at the club was marred by persistent thigh injuries and he only again played in the last Premier League match of the season, a 5–1 defeat against Arsenal; Van de Beek scored the Everton goal.